 Body Oxygen Test or CP Test

-“All chronic pain, suffering and diseases
+“All chronic pain, suffering and diseases are caused

 from a lack of oxygen at the cell level."

 Prof. A.C.
 Guyton, MD, The Textbook of Medical Physiology*

 * World’s most widely used medical textbook of any kind